ronijaakkola/foundryvtt-shadowdark-torchsync/README.md

 # TorchSync

-TorchSync a FoundryVTT module designed to help manage torches and light sources in the Shadowdark RPG system.
+TorchSync allows synchronization of scene lights with Shadowdark's light tracking system in FoundryVTT.